Breast Implant Removal in Boca Raton, FL

 - Any plans for pregnancy

-Also, during your consultation, Dr. Man will examine, measure, and photograph your breasts, and consider the following before making a recommendation:
+Also, during your consultation, Dr. Man will examine, measure, and photograph your breasts, then consider the following before making a recommendation:

 - The current breast shape and size you have